Premium choice with starter equipment and good response sensitivity.

 The $300 to $700 range is where you will be the most satisfied if you're still learning.
 These drum sets will have a rack, usually with limited flexibility, and pedals that work more like acoustic drum pedals.
 The main drawback is in the pad material which, at this price range, will likely be rubber-coated steel.

-For $800 to $1,500, the drum sets you find would satisfy even an advanced drummer.
+The drum sets you find for $800 to $1,500 would satisfy even an advanced drummer.
 This price range has a better feel, lower latency, more outputs, and basically everything you need whether you want to practice, perform, or record.

 If you're a professional drummer, a hired musician for tours and gigs and studio sessions, considering an electronic drum set that costs over $1,500 is probably your best option.
 Until you get to that level, however, you should be happy with the drum kits found in the lower price ranges.